Outdoor Activities In and Near Groveland, Ca

 Experience Yosemite National Park

+Yosemite National Park is the most sought-after attraction near Groveland, CA. Take advantage of the Yosemite Area Regional Transit System (YARTS) from Groveland to Yosemite and throughout the park.
 Yosemite National Park, one of the first wilderness parks in the United States, is best known for its waterfalls, but within its nearly 1,200 square miles, you can find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area for summer hiking and winter snow-play, and much more.

 For Kids– Yosemite is a great destination for children, offering programs like Wee Wild Ones Preschool Program, Junior Ranger Program, Story Time and Children’s Theatre.